EhsanAlahi/Masked_Faces/README.md

 # Masked_Faces
-The goal of this project was to train YOLOv4 on a custom dataset containing images of two classes ( Masked and Un-masked ).I trained yolov4 using this (https://github.com/AlexeyAB/darknet) repository.
+The goal of this project was to train YOLOv4 on a custom dataset containing images of two classes ( Masked and Unmasked ).I trained yolov4 using this (https://github.com/AlexeyAB/darknet) repository.
 You can find more details about the darknet on https://pjreddie.com/darknet/yolo/. (https://github.com/theAIGuysCode/YOLOv4-Cloud-Tutorial) helped me for Training Yolo on google colab.
 # Dataset
 I used MAFA dataset which can be downloaded from kaggle (https://www.kaggle.com/rahulmangalampalli/mafa-data).This data contains annotations in a .mat file.
 Yolo accept a specific dataset format for images and annotations.
 You can find all the details about Yolov4 data formats and other thing from this medium blog (https://towardsdatascience.com/yolov4-in-google-colab-train-your-custom-dataset-traffic-signs-with-ease-3243ca91c81d).
 I transformed the annotations of MAFA data into yolov4 fomrat using my own script.
 The transformed dataset can be downloaded from this (https://drive.google.com/file/d/1bVTUwwH9CI0jIQC3XJtycu2btZtVpTiR/view?usp=sharing) drive link.
 # Training